-Long story short – I had absolutely NO idea what I wanted to do with my life as I was finishing my studies in the UK, age 22.
+Well, long story short… I had absolutely NO idea what I wanted to do with my life as I was finishing my studies at the University of Edinburgh (Scotland), age 22.
 And – just as I was mid-personal crisis – the Great East Japan Earthquake and Fukushima nuclear disaster struck on 11th March 2011.

 And that – I would later realise – was THE moment.
 The big turning point.

 My parents were in Tokyo, and amidst all the rumours of spreading nuclear radiation and contaminated food, I was more than a little concerned… So, I ended up flying to Japan a few weeks later and, thanks to a series of serendipitous encounters and totally blind/naive enthusiasm, I was hurled into the world of humanitarian work.

 Little did I know at the time, but this was the beginning of a journey that would take me to over 30 countries, lead to countless encounters with the most fascinating and inspiring people, and teach me more than I could have ever imagined about humanitarian emergencies, disaster risk reduction, climate, and broadly defined “social impact”.

 From clean water projects in Haiti, to disaster education in Mozambique, to post-earthquake recovery in Nepal, I was extremely fortunate to be able to travel and learn through my work – all while making a (tiny) difference.

 Fast forward 7.5 years, and I’m working as a consultant for the World Bank on issues related to disaster and climate risk, and am helping other purpose-driven organisations with everything from strategy to fundraising to marketing.